Linuxfabrik/monitoring-plugins/check-plugins/snmp/README.md

 The columns in detail:

-* **OID**:
+* **OID:**
    String.
 The Object-Identifier from any of your MIB files.

-* **Name**:
+* **Name:**
    String.
 If provided, the check prints this instead of the OID.

-* **Re-Calc**:
+* **Re-Calc:**
    Python code, or empty.
-Feel free to use any Python Code based on the variables `value` and `values`, which contain the result (always a string) of the SNMPGET operation on the given OID.
+Feel free to use any Python code based on the variables `value` and `values`, which contain the result (always a string) of the SNMPGET operation on the given OID.

-* **Unit**:
+* **Unit:**
    String, or empty.
-This is the "Unit of Measurement", case-insensitiv.
+This is the "Unit of Measurement", case-insensitive.
 One of:

     * s - seconds (also us, ms)
     * % - percentage
     * B - bytes (also KB, MB, TB, ...)
     * bps - bits per second (also Kbps, Mbps, ...)
-    * c - a continous counter (such as bytes transmitted on an interface)
+    * c - a continuous counter (such as bytes transmitted on an interface)

-  If you provide two comma-separated units, for example "b,c", the first one will be used to display a human-readable format ("Bytes"), and the second one is used to suffix the perfdata ("continous counter").
+  If you provide two comma-separated units, for example "b,c", the first one will be used to display a human-readable format ("Bytes"), and the second one is used to suffix the perfdata ("continuous counter").
   For output, the following units will always be converted to a human-friendly format:

     * s - seconds
     * b - bytes
     * bps - bits per second

-* **WARN**:
+* **WARN:**
    Python condition, or empty.
 The warning condition for the re-calculated or raw `value`.

-* **CRIT**:
+* **CRIT:**
    Python condition, or empty.
 The critical condition for the re-calculated or raw `value`.

-* **Show in first line**:
+* **Show in first line:**
    Bool, either "False", "True", or empty.
 Should `value` be printed in the first line of the check output?

-* **Report Change as**:
+* **Report Change as:**
    String, either "WARN", "CRIT", or empty.
 Should a change of `value` be reported as `WARN` or `CRIT`?
 The check stores the initial values on the first run in `$TEMP/linuxfabrik-monitoring-plugins-snmp.db`.

-* **Ignore in Perfdata**:
+* **Ignore in Perfdata:**
    Bool, either "False", "True", or empty.
 By default, all numeric values are automatically returned as perfdata objects.
 Set to `True` to exclude this item from the perfdata list.

-* **Perfdata Alert Thresholds**:
+* **Perfdata Alert Thresholds:**
    Python tuple.
 Add warning and critical thresholds to performance data by defining a valid Python tuple - first element for warning, second one for critical.
 Use double quotes around the tuple because the comma is the separator between the fields.
 Normally, the values of WARN and CRIT should be repeated here so that the actual thresholds used are written to the performance data.

-* **Skip Output**:
+* **Skip Output:**
    Bool, either "False", "True", or empty.
 Should this row be included in the resulting table output?
 Set this to "True" if you only need the row for calculations.

-The check divides the OID list automatically into blocks of 25 OIDs per SNMPGET request.

 ## Calculating and Comparing using `value` and `values`

 `value` contains the value of the *current* OID, simply and always as a Python string. `values` is a Python dictionary containing all *re-calculated* (or raw) values, up to this point.
 The dictionary keys are based on the "Name".
 If "Name" is not set, the dictionary keys are based on the "OID".

 The `value` returned by `snmpget` for a given *OID* is always a string.
-If you want to use it for calculations or integer-based comparisons, re-calculate it by specifying `int(value)` in column (SNMP knows nothing about floats).
+If you want to use it for calculations or integer-based comparisons, re-calculate it by specifying `int(value)` in the column (SNMP knows nothing about floats).

 Both variables are allowed to be used in Python code in the columns "Re-Calc", "WARN" and "CRIT".
 This enables you to even warn in the current OID depending on previous values, for example.